 Since different variables have different numbers of monomial terms, the length of the seeds' vectors varies substantially.
 To create a consistent input length for all vectors in an investigation the tensors were post-padded with zeros such that all vectors were the same length as the longest in that investigation.
 As the infinite type mutations lead to more complex Laurent polynomials with far higher degrees, the respective vectors for these higher-depth outer seeds are much longer than all others across all the algebras.
 Therefore in order to stop this dilution of the information for ML comparison between non-infinite algebras, the investigations were designed to be binary classifications.

 For all ML investigations seeds in the same algebra were not considered identical if they were related via a permutation of variables in the cluster.
-Due to the systematic vector generation procedure these lead to different vectors, and one may consider this process as the common practice of data augmentation on the permutation-invariant algebra seeds if preference is to consider these over those where different permutations are unique.
+Due to the systematic vector generation procedure this led to different vectors for different permutations, and one may consider this process as the common practice of data augmentation on the permutation-invariant algebra seeds if preference is to consider these over those where different permutations are unique.
 The data, as well as data generation scripts, are available with this work's respective \href{https://github.com/edhirst/ClusterAlgebrasML.git}{GitHub}.